Traditional Education vs Modern Education in 2025

 Curriculum

 Modern education provides a more adaptable curriculum.
-It fosters real-world applications of skills through project-based learning, internships, and collaboration with business.
+It fosters real-world applications of skills through project-based learning, internships, and collaboration with businesses.
 They prepare students for modern-day challenges while nurturing innovation at its core.
 As a result, the curriculum is changed more regularly to meet the talent demand of the current industry.

 Knowledge Imparted